 Air conditioning… it’s got to be one of the greatest pleasures of modern life.
-Except when it’s not.
+Except when it’s not cooling your home.
 An air conditioner that (there’s no way to put it delicately) stinks will smell up your whole house and might even be dangerous — to your home, your indoor air quality, and your health.

 It all depends on exactly what type of unpleasant odour your cooling system happens to be producing.
 So take a look at this list of 6 possible AC smells and find out which one applies.

 Your evaporator coil (the part inside your furnace which gets really cold) can get dirty – so dirty that it gives off a sort of “dirty sock” smell, reminiscent of the aroma of sweat socks after a heavy workout.
-Expert AC cleaning will be needed in order to freshen up the atmosphere, improve the indoor air quality, and help your air conditioning work more effectively.
+Our Calgary AC repair will be needed in order to freshen up the atmosphere, improve the indoor air quality, and help your air conditioning work more effectively.

 A burning smell signals that your indoor air conditioning unit’s fan motor is beginning to overheat.
 Whether it is due to worn-out bearings, a faulty capacitor, or other electrical problems, this is a potential fire hazard.
 Stay safe – if there is a burning smell coming from your vents, shut off the air conditioner until you can have your system professionally inspected and repaired.